front-end-intermediate/session-12-react-pirates/readme.md

 }
 ```

 Test and check out Firebase.
+We now have two way communication with the database.
+Look ma!
+No Submit button.

 ## Authentication